teifip/gcic-mqtt-client/README.md

 - Configuration parameters specific to the [Google Cloud IoT Core](https://cloud.google.com/iot-core/) solution;
 - Methods to publish device events and state updates in a straightforward manner;
 - Automatic subscription to device configuration updates;
-- Support for auto-renewal of the device authentication token ([JWT](https://tools.ietf.org/html/rfc7519) used as MQTT client password).
+- Support for auto-renewal of the device token ([JWT](https://tools.ietf.org/html/rfc7519) used as MQTT client password).

 All the options, methods and events supported by the [MQTT.js](https://www.npmjs.com/package/mqtt) library remain accessible, so that taking advantage of this helper does not cause any loss of functionality.